-Provision Cassandra or DSE in Kubernetes with Kubernetes Operator for Apache Cassandra
+Provision Cassandra or DSE in Kubernetes with the Kubernetes Operator for Apache Cassandra

-For all the parameters presented in each step below, DataStax provides example YAML files that you can download and customize for your purposes:
+For all the parameters in this guide, DataStax provides example YAML files that you can download and customize for your purposes.

 Define the cluster and datacenter parameters

-A logical datacenter is the primary resource managed by the Kubernetes Operator for Apache Cassandra.
+A logical datacenter is the primary resource managed by the Cassandra Operator.
 Within a single Kubernetes namespace:

-• A single CassandaDatacenter resource defines a single-datacenter cluster.
+• A single CassandraDatacenter resource defines a single-datacenter cluster.

 Define the Rack parameters

-Cassandra and DSE are rack aware, and the racks parameter configures the Kubernetes Operator for Apache Cassandra to set up pods in a rack-aware way.
+Cassandra and DSE are rack aware, and the racks parameter configures the Cassandra Operator to set up pods in a rack-aware way.

 To specify the availability zone for a given rack, the Kubernetes worker nodes must have labels matching failure-domain.beta.kubernetes.io/zone.
-For more, see the Kubernetes documentation.
+For more information, see the Kubernetes documentation.

 Racks must have identifiers.
 In this topic, the example configuration identifies the racks as r1, r2, and r3.
 Ensure the number of racks match the replication factor in the keyspaces you plan to create.